robertsabum/IP-Stack-Message-Encapsulation/Layers/Network/readme.md

 #### NetworkLayer()

 This is the constructor for the NetworkLayer class.
-It takes no parameters.
+It takes no parameters and initializes the TCPBuffer to an empty queue.

 Example usage:
 ```cpp